What is a DEATH DOULOS?

 The International End of Life Doula Association was formed in 2015 and began structuring the model for the important role that death doulas play at the end of life in partnership with other members in the end of life circle of care.

-Today, there are over 9,000 INELDA-trained and certified death doulas in over 50 countries around the world and I am proud to be among such a distinguished group of deathcare specialists.
+Today, there are over 9,000 INELDA-trained and certified death doulas in over 50 countries around the world and I am proud to be among such a distinguished group of deathcare and end-of-life specialists.

 About Adam

-Adam Jenkins is a professional registered nurse, INELDA-trained death doulos, and a long-time advocate for death awareness and deathcare services.
-A passionate educator, Adam believes every person has the right to decide how they want to die.
+Adam Jenkins is a professional registered nurse, INELDA-trained death doulos, and a long-time advocate for increasing death awareness and improving access and education around deathcare and end-of-life services.
+A passionate educator, Adam believes every person has the right to be informed accurately and given the autonomy to decide how they want to die.
+Adam was initially called to end-of-life care following the death of his grandfather, Norman, and his passion was further deepened while at the bedside of his mother, Janet, in her final days.
 His work centers on thoughtful planning, honest conversation, and informed choice - tools that allow people to approach their own mortality on their own terms.
-When the hour arrives, Adam works tirelessly to ensure those wishes are honored.
+When the hour arrives, Adam works tirelessly and in collaboration with family and care team members to ensure those wishes are honored.